svs/svs.io/index.md

 ---

 ---
 Hello, I'm Siddharth Sharma (svs).
 I'm a technologist who specialises in organisational design and psychology.
-Currently I express this through my recruiting company [recruit.svs.io](https://recruit.svs.io) and my engineering management consultancy newsletter [engineeringorg.com](https://engineeringorg.com)
+Currently I express this through my recruiting company [recruit.svs.io](https://recruit.svs.io) and my engineering management newsletter [engineeringorg.com](https://engineeringorg.com)

 You can find me on [Twitter](https://twitter.com/_svs_) and [LinkedIn](https://www.linkedin.com/in/siddharth-sharma-7941a611/).
 And I run a nerd-focussed Discord Community.
 Ping me for an invite.